carlmontanari/scrapli/docs/user_guide/basic_usage.md

   `textfsm_parse_output` method of the response object.
 This method will attempt to find the template for you -- based on the textfsm-platform and the channel-input (the command sent).
 If textfsm parsing succeeds, the
     structured result is returned.
 If textfsm parsing fails, an empty list is returned.
-The `textfsm_parse_output` method also accepts the `raise_err` field to allow parsing exceptions to be handled by the caller.
+The `textfsm_parse_output` method also accepts an optional `raise_err` argument to allow parsing exceptions to be handled by the caller.

 ```python
 from scrapli.driver.core import IOSXEDriver